sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-anatomy.md

   },
 ```

-> Metadata - Is for storing custom information about your stack and/or some reserved directives.
+Is for storing custom information about your stack and/or some reserved directives.
 3 sections described below

 - AWS::CloudFormation::Designer.
 Used by the Cloudformation Designer to store meta about where resources reside on the map

 - AWS::CloudFormation::Init.
 Used by cfn-init to bootstrap EC2 Instances

 - AWS::CloudFormation::Interface.
 Used to help prettify cloudformation operation interfaces (create / update)

+#### Mappings

 ```
   "Mappings" : {